Featured Post

 Our first stop (and the units hit the most) are spammable impact hits/trample damage units.
 I don't know how many people only collected Far Harad and Khand models, but they're definitely the hardest factions to be hit (with the exception of the Mumak War Leader, both factions are just gone from the three other supplements).
 When these models have been available for purchase, it's been all-metal, all the time - which has led to the rise of proxy models from both historical and fantastical ranges during periods when the actual models weren't available on the GW website.
 I know Rythbyrt has invested heavily in Far Harad and our friend MinutemanKirk has been a long-time Khand player and has a decent collection of those, so our expanded community here feels this loss acutely.

 Both of these were factions I didn't even try to collect because of the expense of doing so - but they are also the two factions most dependent on impact hits to deal quick damage to enemy models.
 I'm certain that their loss will be felt . . . perhaps in a positive way from people tired of being run over by chariots and camels.
 As it happens, Great Beasts of Gorgoroth were also banished to Legacies, which was the only other spammable impact hit unit in the game.
-While more expensive than the Troll Brutes in Azog's Legion (affectionally called "Stumpy Trolls"), it's pretty rare to see a horde of Troll Brutes on the board because they cost 100pts and net you one warrior model, while a herd of Great Beasts gets you 11 models for 150 points . . . and most of them have bows.
+While more expensive than the Troll Brutes in Azog's Legion (affectionally called "Stumpy Trolls"), it's pretty rare to see a horde of Troll Brutes on the board because they cost 100pts and net you one warrior model, while a herd of Great Beasts gets you 11 models for every 150 points . . . and most of those models have bows.
 Without the Legacies profiles, impact hits will be limited to Troll Brutes and Mumaks (who are super expensive) unless something changes, which effectively removes one skew list type from the main three sourcebooks.

 Isengard players who have leaned hard into the Dunland subfaction were also hit hard.
 Crebain and Wildmen (along with the Oathmaker) will still be in the game - and it's possible that with the new Hillmen unit from the core set (which can apparently be used as Wildmen of Dunland) having access to spears and bows, a Dunland-oriented Force might do alright (it's not just going to be a melee-only force, but we don't know enough about the profiles yet).
 Still, if you bought all those beautiful ForgeWorld and metal models, you're going to be understandably upset if Legacies isn't allowed in your local tournament scene.